jvschlierf/DFBC-Identity-Insurance/README.md

 ## Our services:
 * Notification in case a change in the off-chain land registry is detected.
 The owner will be asked to confirm the transfer of ownership.
 * Property market where onwers of properties listed on the platform are verified through the public ledger.
 The platform will connect property buyers and sellers and ensure secure deals.
-* In addition, verified owners can have a NFT on a property issued to them, which cam be used as a collateral for loans in CBDC
+* In addition, verified owners can have a NFT on a property issued to them, which can be used as a collateral for loans in CBDC
 * Notification service is subscription-based with regular monthly payments.

 ## Scenario: